AI OK; Piracy Not: Bartz v. Anthropic

 Earlier this year, Anthropic filed a motion for summary judgment on the question of fair use.

-On June 23, 2025, Judge Alsup issued an Order granting summary judgment in part and denying it in part.
+On June 23, 2025, Judge Alsup issued an order granting summary judgment in part and denying it in part.
 It is the first major ruling on fair use in the dozens of generative-AI copyright infringement lawsuits that are currently pending in federal courts.

 The Order includes several key rulings.